CorrM/Unreal-Finder-Tool/README.md

 # How to use
 This video tell you how to use the tool and dump sdk for ue4 game.
+- Some changes before watch the video.
+  - Now you don't need to do any thing about GNames address since now you just need to click `use` button.
 [![Youtube Video](/images/youtube_thumbnail.png)](https://www.youtube.com/watch?v=3CjsrnvKtGs)

 # Screen Shots